-The Foundation has entered into an agreement with the college, whereby the college provides the Foundation with personnel, office and storage space, custodial services, telephone equipment, and computer services and the Foundation is to make an annual cash payment of \$10,000 to the college to defray these costs.
-Total payments to the college for these services provided during the year ended June 30, 2021 are reflected in the accompanying Statement of Functional Expenses and included in administrative support.
+The Foundation has entered into an agreement with the college, whereby the college provides the Foundation with personnel, office and storage space, custodial services, telephone equipment, and computer services and the Foundation is to make an annual cash payment in the form of a rent payment of \$10,000 to the college to defray these costs.
+Total payments to the college for these services provided during the year ended June 30, 2022 are reflected in the accompanying Statement of Functional Expenses and included in administrative support.

 As referenced in Note 12, the college also leases a building located in Cherokee County from the Foundation.
-Lease income from the College was \$200,440 for the year ended June 30, 2021.
+Lease income from the College was \$200,440 for the year ended June 30, 2022.